samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 GPL-3

-For proprietary use, please [contact me](mailto:sam@samuelmaddock.com?subject=electron-chrome-extensions%20license).
+For proprietary use, please [contact me](mailto:sam@samuelmaddock.com?subject=electron-chrome-extensions%20license) or [sponsor me on GitHub](https://github.com/sponsors/samuelmaddock/) under the appropriate tier to [acquire a proprietary-use license](https://github.com/samuelmaddock/electron-browser-shell/blob/master/LICENSE-PATRON.md).
+These contributions help make development and maintenance of this project more sustainable and show appreciation for the work thus far.